An Enterprise Approach to HPC, Data Center, and Enterprise Networking

 PICOS: NEW LEVELS OF ARCHITECTURAL SIMPLICITY

-PICOS enables network managers to control dozens of multivendor white box switches as if they were a single, logical switch with a single, consolidated IP address.
+PICOS enables network managers to control dozens of multivendor network switches as if they were a single, logical switch with a single, consolidated IP address.
 This new Pica8-only capability has multiple ramifications for enterprise networks.

 The ability to manage many switches as one also slashes operational overhead.
 All configuration, policy and security changes are now far easier to implement, with a single update effectively applying to dozens of switches.
 It also reduces the number of individual network elements you need to manage by a factor of 10 to 50 times or more.
 Management headaches associated with all these individual network elements melt away with PICOS.